-2023 Budget Rosehill Point Elliott Room Kitchen Previous Review: (list dates if relevant, otherwise leave blank) Request to replace Refrigerator/Freezers in Catering Kitchen Council Priority General Fund Amount Requested \$13,500 Nature of the expenditure?
-One-Time Any Additional No Revenue?
-If Yes, Expenditure Purpose Project eligible for REET II Funding No Identify Below zer in the catering kitchen were purchased in 2011.
+Rosehill Point Elliott Room Kitchen

+Request to replace Refrigerator/Freezers in Catering Kitchen

+Amount Requested \$13,500

+The refrigerator and freezer in the catering kitchen were purchased in 2011.
 So far in 2022, we have spent \$5799.15 in repairs to keep them functional.
 The refrigerator and freezers are used during virtually every rental, up to four times a week.

-Issues experienced so fai nclude: 3 broken compressors, broken evaporators and drainage problems.
+Issues experienced so far include: 3 broken compressors, broken evaporators and drainage problems.